 Transparency of public debt data has improved with the latest amendments to the Law on Public Debt, including the non-guaranteed debt in the public debt definition.
-In addition, starting June 2017, detailed data on the stock of general government debt, its interest and currency structure, debt repayment, guaranteed public debt, interest rates on government securities, their auctions and stock, are published on regular basis within the statistical review of the Ministry of Finance.
-In February 2020, Ministry of Finance upgraded the "Open Finance" portal, comprising data on public debt, not previously published, by thoroughly presenting trends by years, repayment, forecasted payments throughout the current year, as well as the manner of financing.
-In line with the strong commitment of the Ministry of Finance to full fiscal transparency, new transparency tool Fiscal Counter has been introduced on Ministry of Finance website, showing the general government debt on monthly basis.
+In addition, starting June 2017, detailed data on general government debt, its interest and currency structure, debt repayment, guaranteed public debt, interest rates on government securities, their auctions and stock, are published on regular basis within the statistical review of the Ministry of Finance3.
+In line with the strong commitment of the Ministry of Finance to fiscal transparency, new transparency tool Fiscal Counter has been introduced on Ministry of Finance website, showing the general government debt on monthly basis.